-For example, the thermostat in the kitchen may call for extra cooling as someone is cooking.
-The zone control panel receives that request and opens the damper to that kitchen wider so that more conditioned air can be directed to that part of the building.
+For example, the thermostat in the kitchen may call for extra cooling while someone is cooking.
+The zone control panel receives that request and widens the damper to the kitchen so more conditioned air is directed to the area.
 The zone control panel is like a choir director who ensures that everything is working seamlessly.

 You will need as many thermostats as there are zones in the building.
-The thermostat in a given space allows the occupants of that space to select the desirable temperature settings.
+The thermostat in a given space allows the occupants of that space to select their desired temperature settings.

 Think of zone dampers as “valves” which regulate the flow of conditioned air and heating into a zone/room.
 The damper executes the instructions sent by the zone control panel after getting information from the thermostat in a given zone/room.
 For example, the damper will close and reduce the flow of conditioned air if the room/zone has reached the desired temperature.